Jonwheeler/sandbox/README.md

-# Sandbox
+# Sandbox CLI

-TODO: Write a gem description
+CLI for building and destroying Linux VMs

 ## Installation